 - To get the application fee waived and be considered for the give a year scholarship, please contact the admissions office.
 Once your online application for admission is 100% complete and to your satisfaction, please contact Graduate Admissions at firstname.lastname@example.org

 and request your City Year fee waiver.
 Please do not submit the

 application yourself, as this requires credit card payment of the

 - A verification letter must be submitted to be considered for the scholarship.
-Please send an email to Nan Shearer, City Year Alumni & Career Services Manager, at email@example.com with "BU School of Education: City Year verification letter request” in the subject line and include the site where you served and dates of service in the email.
+Please send an email to Amanda Smidt, City Year's National Manager of Alumni & Career Services, at email@example.com with "BU School of Education: City Year verification letter request” in the subject line and include the site where you served and dates of service in the email.
 This letter will be sent to Boston University School of Education's Admissions Office and added to applicant file.

 To Contact the Admissions Office